FiV0/FiV0.github.io/about.md

 title: About
 ---

-My name is Finn Völkel and I am a PhD student in the [IRIF](https://www.irif.fr/) laboratory at [Paris 7](http://www.univ-paris-diderot.fr/sc/site.php?bc=accueil&np=accueil).
+My name is Finn Völkel and I am web application engineer currently living in Berlin pursuing some personal projects.
-My supervisors are [Michel Habib](https://www.irif.fr/~habib/) and [Christoph Dürr](http://www-desir.lip6.fr/~durrc/).
 This blog is mainly about algorithms, graph theory and programming.
 I use it to ramble about things I am interested in or want to share some thoughts on.

-Before becoming a PhD student, I did my undergraduate in Computer Science at [Lyon 1](http://www.univ-lyon1.fr/) with a year abroad in [Toronto](https://www.utoronto.ca/).
-Afterwards I obtained a Master's Degree in CS ([MPRI](https://wikimpri.dptinfo.ens-cachan.fr/doku.php)) at Paris 7.

 You can reach me at `firstname.lastname@gmail.com` (forget the umlaut).